rubocode/frontier.nvim/doc/design/tangent.md

 more intuitive and insightful earlier in the design of the langauge.

 I also had huge reservations about not having a proper _enum_ type in _golang_.
+Good semantics reduces complexity in an intuitive manner resuting in enhanced readability and expressive elegance.
+At the same time, one should avoid too many concepts and distinctions when capturing the fundamentals.
 It is a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
 People end up creating automation in IDEs or other analytic tools later trying to police the conventions.
 Ruby on Rails is a good example.  _Bjarne_ ended up creating a separate website with specific rules and guidance which signaled the desire of having tool vendors help with analytic and supervisory solutions.
 This invites the _AI_ vendors to take over territory from the humans.
+Both parties end up simply creating and sustaining unnecessary complexity.

 > Research your own experience.
 Absorb what is useful, reject
 > what is useless and add what is essentially your own.